rishika-shrimal2107/Breast_cancer_prediction_/README.md

 Worldwide, breast cancer is the most common type of cancer in women and the second highest in terms of mortality rates.Diagnosis of breast cancer is performed when an abnormal lump is found (from self-examination or x-ray) or a tiny speck of calcium is seen (on an x-ray).
 After a suspicious lump is found, the doctor will conduct a diagnosis to determine whether it is cancerous and, if so, whether it has spread to other parts of the body.

 This repository contains the code and resources for perbreast cancer using various machine learning approaches.
-Identified RandomForestClassifier, GradientBoostingClassifier and KNeighborsClassifier as best predictors.
+Identified RandomForestClassifier, GradientBoostingClassifier,LogisticRegression,GaussianNB and KNeighborsClassifier are  best predictors with an average accuracy of 95%.

 ## ➲Prerqusites